esbuild/community-plugins/README.md

 * [esbuild-plugin-flow](https://github.com/dalcib/esbuild-plugin-flow): A plugin to strip types for Flow files using flow-remove-types package.
 * [esbuild-plugin-glsl](https://github.com/vanruesc/esbuild-plugin-glsl): A plugin that adds support for GLSL file imports with optional shader minification.
 * [esbuild-plugin-glslx](https://github.com/evanw/esbuild-plugin-glslx): A plugin that supports [`*.glslx` files](http://evanw.github.io/glslx/) including type checking of GLSL code.
+* [esbuild-plugin-ifdef](https://github.com/Jarred-Sumner/esbuild-plugin-ifdef) A plugin that adds conditional code compilation for JavaScript/TypeScript using `//#ifdef CONDITION` comments.
 * [esbuild-plugin-ignore](https://github.com/Knowre-Dev/esbuild-plugin-ignore): A plugin to ignore some certain dependencies from bundling.
 * [esbuild-plugin-less](https://github.com/iam-medvedev/esbuild-plugin-less): A plugin to transform LESS files to CSS files.
 * [esbuild-plugin-pnp](https://github.com/shiftx/esbuild-plugin-pnp): A plugin to support yarn 2 (berry) with PnP (Plug’n’Play).